MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-setup-policies.md

 ## Create a custom app setup policy

-You can use the Microsoft Teams & Skype for Business Admin Center or Windows PowerShell to create a custom policy.
+You can use the Microsoft Teams admin center or Windows PowerShell to create a custom policy.

-1. In the left navigation of the Microsoft Teams & Skype for Business Admin Center, go to **Teams app** > **App setup policies**.
+1. In the left navigation of the Microsoft Teams admin center, go to **Teams app** > **App setup policies**.
 2. Select **New policy**.
 3. Enter a descriptive name for the policy, and then click **Add apps**.